 Find all the deployment support information you need in one booklet, including information about preparing for deployment, what to expect before, during and after a deployment, and how to access additional support if needed.
 The Deployment Support Booklet is available for free from the Helpline.

 If your family receives Family Tax Benefit (FTB) or the Australian Government’s Childcare Package and the benefit is in your ADF member’s name and they are deploying overseas, there are things they must do.

-ADF members who receive FTB, CCB or CCR and are deployed overseas for more than six weeks will have their payments stop once they have been overseas for six weeks – if they don’t contact the Department of Human Services and take the action listed below.
+ADF members who receive FTB or the Childcare Subsidy and are deployed overseas for more than six weeks will have their payments stop once they have been overseas for six weeks – if they don’t contact the Department of Human Services and take the action listed below.
 Contact with the Department of Human Services should be made before departing Australia.

 To ensure their payments do not stop, they must provide the Department of Human Services with a letter signed by their Commanding Officer on Department of Defence letterhead stating they are being deployed overseas and the period that they will be deployed.
 An approximate return date is acceptable but if they remain overseas longer they will need to contact the Department to prevent payments reducing or stopping.
 A letter must be provided every time they are deployed overseas.

 The ADF member must also contact the Department of Human Services if they return briefly to Australia during the deployment or it will affect payments.